MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/track-work.md

 3. Modify or update the work item list as needed.

-   > [!NOTE]
-   > You can't create most types of links between work items when the work item document is disconnected from the system.
+   You can't create most types of links between work items when the work item document is disconnected from the system.
 The exceptions are parent-child links in an Excel tree list.

 ### Reconnect a file to Azure Boards